What Is Mortgage Protection Insurance?

 • More restrictions, less flexibility: Some providers restrict policies to anyone over a certain age or limit the terms of a mortgage payoff.

-Keep in mind, “certain life insurance carriers offer free riders such as chronic, critical, and terminal illness riders.
+“Certain life insurance carriers offer free riders such as chronic, critical and terminal illness riders.
 Having a policy where you could access part of the death benefit if suffering from a health issue may be advantageous in the future,” added Schmidt.

-If you do choose to purchase an MPI policy, the best strategy is to shop around and compare policy options and providers, so you know you’re selecting the best policy for your budget.
+If you choose to purchase an MPI policy, the best strategy is to shop around and compare policy options and providers, ensuring you select the best policy for your budget.

-There are a couple of circumstances where MPI might make financial sense for someone.
+There are a few circumstances where MPI might make financial sense for an individual.

 Having a policy where you could access part of the death benefit if suffering from a health issue may be advantageous in the future.”